MythicAgents/Medusa/README.md

 shell | `shell [command]` | Run a shell command which will spawn using subprocess.Popen().
-Note that this will wait for command to complete so be careful not to block your agent. shinject | `shinject` | Inject shellcode into target PID using CreateRemoteThread (Windows only - adapted from [here](https://gist.github.com/RobinDavid/9214020)). sleep | `sleep [seconds] [jitter percentage]` | Set the callback interval of the agent in seconds. upload | `upload` | Upload a file to a remote path on the machine.
+Note that this will wait for command to complete so be careful not to block your agent. shinject | `shinject` | Inject shellcode into target PID using CreateRemoteThread (Windows only - adapted from [here](https://gist.github.com/RobinDavid/9214020)). sleep | `sleep [seconds] [jitter percentage]` | Set the callback interval of the agent in seconds. unload | `unload command` | Unload an existing capability from an agent. upload | `upload` | Upload a file to a remote path on the machine.

 ## Python Versions